 What?
 You’re going to talk about dessert in a post on how to eat healthy?
 Yes, yes I am.
 Healthy eating is not about deprivation; it’s about wise food choices and balance.

-I have a terrible sweet tooth!
-It’s something I still through on the daily.
+I have a sweet tooth!
 In fact, I don’t keep the typical sweets (cookies, ice cream, etc.) in the house because….
 I have no self control, that’s why I plan things out!

 - Glass of wine, fancy cheese, and fruit